-There are no material changes and commitments affecting financial position of the company between 31st March 2016 and the date of this report.
+There are no material changes and commitments affecting financial position of the company between 31st March 2017 and the date of this report.

-3. CHANGE IN THE NATURE OF BUSINESS, IF ANY:
+3. CHANGE IN THE NATURE OF ACTIVITES OF THE COMPANY IF ANY:

-There is no change in the nature of Business of the company during the year.
+There is no change in the nature of activities of the company during the year.